-In fact, our emotions are responsible for the majority of the decisions we make.
-Knowing how to capitalise on our emotional decision making could help your bottom line.
+Our emotions are responsible for the majority of the decisions we make.
+Knowing how to capitalise on our emotional decision-making could help your bottom line.

 Humans are hard-wired to make decisions based on emotions.
-That’s why it can be difficult to get a person to change their mind, even when what you are saying makes logical sense.
+That's why it can be challenging to get a person to change their mind, even when what you say makes logical sense.

 When it comes to buying power, it is no different.

-When a consumer is looking at the multitude of skin care on offer in any given store, the product they choose may not necessarily be the one that will be most beneficial to them.
-Their purchase might have nothing to do with the ingredients, and everything to do with something that played on their emotions – think shape and/or colour of the bottle, brand, celebrity endorsement, scent, or perhaps the texture.
+When a consumer looks at the multitude of skincare offers in any given store, the product they choose may be different from the one that will be most beneficial to them.
+Their purchase might have nothing to do with the ingredients and everything to do with something that played on their emotions – think the shape and colour of the bottle, brand, celebrity endorsement, scent, or perhaps the texture.

-Understanding the complexity of our brain will help you to appreciate how we process information.
+Understanding our brain's complexity will help you appreciate how we process information.

-Our brain is composed of three systems.
-Each of these systems developed at a different time in our evolution.
+Our brain is composed of three systems, each developed at a different time in our evolution.

 The first system is our reptilian brain, our most primitive brain.
-This system controls our most basic functions: breathing, our heart beat, and our fight or flight instincts.
+This system controls our essential functions: breathing, heartbeat, and fight-or-flight instincts.

 The second system is our limbic brain, which forms the seat of human emotions.
-It allows us to learn and plays a major role in our memory.
-It also draws us towards things that make us feel good, and away from things that don’t.
+It allows us to learn and plays a significant role in our memory.
+It also draws us towards things that make us feel good and away from things that don't.

-The third system is the neocortex.
-This system is responsible for speech, planning, visualisation and intellectual control.
+The third system is the neocortex, and this system is responsible for speech, planning, visualisation and intelligent control.

-We process ideas first from our reptilian brain, survival mode, then from our emotion brain, and lastly intellectual.
-We are not thinking machines, we are feeling machines that think.
-And that’s why pointing out all the facts, figures and benefits of plain-packaged Product A, over fancy-packaged-but-inferior-quality Product B, won’t necessarily mean that Product A will be the one that’s bought.
+We process ideas first from our reptilian brain, in survival mode, then from our emotional brain, and lastly, intellectual.
+We are not thinking machines; we are feeling machines that think.
+And that's why pointing out all the facts, figures and benefits of plain-packaged Product A over fancy-packaged-but-inferior-quality Product B won't necessarily mean that Product A will be the one that's bought.

-The power is not in the convincing, it is in the connecting.
+The power is not in the convincing but in the connecting.

-SEPPIC, a specialty ingredients company for the health and beauty industry, has developed a cosmetic texture wheel with 4 concepts that build around 4 different emotions.
+SEPPIC, a specialty ingredients company for the health and beauty industry, has developed a cosmetic texture wheel with four concepts built around four different emotions.